+The beauitful sunny days in Durango are just asking for people to raft the Animas, zipline through the trees or spend your days relaxing outdoors near Vallecito Lake, a favorite spot for horseback riding.
+You don't want to miss out on summertime in Durango, Colorado!
 Durango’s spring season typically consists of snowstorms followed by sunny days where the temperatures get up into the high 50s and 60s.
-Since the spring weather in Durango is pretty mild you can enjoy riding the slush at Purgatory at Durango Mountain Resort one day and spend the next mountain biking, hiking or shopping around downtown.
+Since the spring weather in Durango is pretty mild you can enjoy riding the slush at Purgatory one day and spend the next mountain biking, hiking or shopping around downtown.
 You might want to take a ride on The Durango and Silverton Narrow Gauge Railroad.
-The train resumes a daily train ride schedule in the spring featuring their Winter Cascade Canyon Train along with many fun additional springtime specialty train rides.
+The train resumes a daily train ride schedule in the spring featuring their Spring Cascade Canyon Excursion along with many fun additional springtime specialty train rides.

 Spring in Durango is also filled with lots of fun springtime events and fun things to do.
 The Durango Bluegrass Meltdown is a popular Durango spring event held in April that’s dedicated to bluegrass music.
 There is always bluegrass music playing all over Durango, on stages, in barns, in coffee shops, bars, restaurants, and breweries!
 Springtime in Durango is a dream, but summer is when the town really comes alive!
-The beauitful sunny days are just asking for people to raft the Animas, zipline through the trees or spend your days relaxing outdoors near Vallecito Lake…a favorite spot for horseback riding.
-You don’t want to miss out on summertime in Durango, Colorado!

 When the temperatures rise and snow starts melting in the mountains, that’s when we know summer is right around the corner in Durango.
 The Animas River starts filling up and the rafting companies start preparing for a great season on the river!
 Summertime in Durango is mostly spent outdoors.
 The beautiful weather filled with sunny days is perfect for every outdoor activity imaginable.
 Rafting, ziplining, horseback riding and biking are some of the most popular Durango outdoor activities in the summer.

 In operation for over a century, the Durango & Silverton Narrow Gauge Railroad is one of the most unique ways to take in the spectacular views offered by the San Juan Mountains and the Animas River.
 Choose between an open-air gondola and a covered cabin, or for adults, there are Parlor Cars which come equipped with a full bar.
 Relax and watch the mountain peaks and river-cut canyons pass alongside the train.

 The Durango area boasts literally thousands of miles of incredible hiking trails.
-Choose from trails that promise an enjoyable afternoon stroll, or for the more ambitious, seek out a trail that clambers across the rugged peaks of the Rocky Mountains.
+Choose from trails that promise an enjoyable afternoon stroll, wildflowers viewing or for the more ambitious, seek out a trail that clambers across the rugged peaks of the Rocky Mountains.
 Both new seasoned hikers will find things to do and trails to suit their hiking desires in Durango.

 A very popular Durango event is the Durango Iron Horse Bicycle Classic where you bike the 50 miles over the two mountain passes from Durango to Silverton.
 The race has been a Durango tradition since 1971 and has a really cool story about how the two brothers Tom and Jim Mayer started the Iron Horse Bicycle Classic.